wilverine7/fullstack-challenge/README.md

 <br/>

 ## Documentation - 30 minutes
 Take some time to document your thought process and the choices you made in a `documentation.md` file or inline as you go.
+Please write this piece yourself.
 Include information like:
 - Any instructions for us to run your code and understand your solution.
 - What decisions did you end up making?
 - What assumptions did you make?